dfosas/named_xlsx/README.md

 ## Command Line Interfaces

+Quick tour of options available, best read in order top to bottom to see how spreadsheets are modified.

+### Save

-Save list of named cells with their current values, optionally filtering names.
+Save configuration by listing named cells with their current values, optionally filtering names.

 ``` python
 !named_xlsx-save "examples/sample-1_base.xlsx" --filter_prefix="i."